Why Should I Take Photos After a Car Accident?

 Photos Shed Light on Important Details

 You may not initially notice important evidence – the skid mark on the road, the posted yield sign, or the cracked windshield, for example.
 There is a lot to take in when an accident happens.
-However, if you take pictures as soon as you can after the crash, the photos can be used to record important details, ranging from the extent of damages that occurred to how the accident happened and who was at fault.
+However, if you take pictures as soon as you can after the crash, the car accident photos can be used to record important details, ranging from the extent of damages that occurred to showing how the car accident happened and who was at fault.

 Pictures Are Pretty Indisputable

 Sure, photo editing software exists that can be used to change or add to the details of a photo.
 But for the most part, pictures are pretty indisputable.
 This means that if you take a picture that shows your vehicle and the other driver’s vehicle crushed together, with your car’s door taking the brunt of the damage, it will be very difficult for the insurance adjuster to say at a later date that the damage to your door happened in an incident other than this accident.

 Pictures Can Be Used to Help You Remember Important Facts

 A car accident is a pretty overwhelming experience, and some people may have difficulty recalling all the facts and details as a result of the traumatic overload.
 If you have pictures of important things, this can help you better navigate the claims process.
 For example, you should take pictures of:

 - Any witnesses you see at the scene, as well as photos of their names and contact information if possible

 - The other driver’s license, insurance information, registration information, and license plate